Assessments overview

 Tip: You don't have to grade everything formally.
 Some creators use assignments as self-reflection checkpoints and only review submissions when a student asks for feedback.
 Choose the approach that fits your teaching style.

-You can always go back and add, remove, or change assignments after your course is live.
+You can always go back and add, remove, or change assessments after your course is live.
 Students who already completed a lesson won't lose their submissions.

 Frequently Asked Questions

 Yes.
-You can add assignment questions to any lesson in your course.
-There's no limit to the number of assignments per lesson or per course.
+You can add assessments to any lesson in your course.
+There's no limit to the number of assessments per lesson or per course.

-Do students have to complete assignments to progress?
+Do students have to complete assessments to progress?

-No. Assignment submissions go directly to you (the course creator).
+No. Assessment submissions go directly to you (the course creator).
 They are private between you and each individual student.
 If you want students to share work with each other, use discussion prompts instead.

 Where do I review student submissions?